 If your budget is too low, you will definitely run the risk of losing out on valuable impression share due to budgetary restrictions in your PPC campaign.
 A quick assessment of your lost impressions share by budget will tell you how many impressions (if any) you are losing out on.
 This information is often fairly cut-and-dry; by increasing your PPC budgets accordingly you will overcome the budgetary issue in a matter of minutes.

 For PPC campaigns with low Ad Rank, there are three main areas to look at:

 - Your PPC ad’s expected click-through rate: This is based on your ad’s historical clicks and impressions (adjusting for factors such as ad position, extensions and other formats that may have affected the visibility of an ad that someone previously clicked)

 - Your ad’s relevance to the search: How relevant your ad text is to what a person searches for

 - The quality of your landing page: How relevant, transparent and easy-to-navigate your page is

 We often see campaigns with low Ad Rank because the keyword targeting is vague, the geographic targeting is broad, or the relevancy between keyword, ad and landing page is unclear.
 The first thing that can be done to improve the performance of a PPC campaign’s Ad Rank is an assessment of keyword relevancy.
 Ask yourself the following questions:

 - Do my PPC ads relate directly to the keywords on which I am bidding?

-Talk to the PPC Agency That Knows
+Talk to a PPC Agency That Knows

 For more information on improving Ad Rank take a look at this article by Google’s own Chris Roat.
 If you would like to know more about how QliQ can help, or for free professional advice call 01635 800868 or contact us.